jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

   - There's some unsafety in the core, but it's abstracted away in a safe high level API, as is Rust tradition
 - async-first for a nice API, and the ability to easily use EtherCrab from multiple threads
+  - You can block if you like
+    - Spawn a dedicated PDU loop thread, set RT prio, use e.g. `smol::block_on`
+    - Main thread can run a single task or multiple tasks
+    - `thread::scoped` is handy here
+    - Should be possible in embedded as well with interrupts, but this needs testing
 - no-std compatible.
 Doesn't even need an allocator
 - Designed around device groups from the ground up, so it's easy to run different devices at different cycle times